-Have fun and enjoy your garden!
+Have a wonderful summer and don’t forget to take time to enjoy your garden!